Back Pain

 WHAT HAPPENS DURING YOUR FIRST APPOINTMENT AT PAIN SPECIALISTS OF CHARLESTON?

-At your first appointment, you and your pain management physician will discuss your pain, including any injuries and additional symptoms.
+At your first appointment, you and your back pain physician will discuss your pain, including any injuries and additional symptoms.
 Then, your physician will perform a physical exam of your back.
 With this information, they will determine next steps, including additional testing and treatment options.
 What Should I Bring?
 LEARN MORE

 ARE YOU ACCEPT NEW PATIENTS?